daivik007/Rooting-A70s/README.md

 1. Hold `Vol-` and `Power` to hard restart.
 2. Shift to `Vol+` and `Power` to go to **Recovery**.
+3. Go to Factory Reset > Format system partition.
-3. Here, go to Apply Update > Apply from ADB.
+4. Then, go to Apply Update > Apply from ADB.
-4. From the ADB folder, launch **cmd-here.exe**.
+5. From the ADB folder, launch **cmd-here.exe**.

 ```
 adb sideload [local path of custom rom]
 ```

-5. Then again go for applying update from ADB.
+6. Then again go for applying update from ADB.
-6. If signature verification failed, install anyway.
+7. If signature verification failed, install anyway.

 ```
 adb sideload [magisk.apk path]
 ```

-7. Repeat applying update from ADB
+8. Repeat applying update from ADB

 ```
 adb sideload [MindTheGapps path]
 ```

-8. Reboot.
+9. Reboot.
 Here it won't reboot and will ask for data reset.
-9. Allow data reset and you'll be fine.
+10. Allow data reset and you'll be fine.

 ## Installing Magisk and modules